Kai-Denzel-Jane/LCU-SF-Docs/Docs.md

     // For object of class variables :

     ClassName varName( functiontogetthisvariable() );
     Character npc(GetCharacter());
+    Character characterNull; // < this variable is null

 To get this variables in the code just enter her names :